Anand078/InMemoryService/README.md

 # In-Memory Response Time Service

 A lightweight, high-performance in-memory service written in Go for storing HTTP response times and computing percentiles in real-time.
+Perfect for monitoring application performance and analyzing response time distributions.

 ## Features